ddnexus/pagy/README.md

 <summary><b>What's new in 5.0</b></summary>

 - This version requires `ruby 2.5+`.
 For `ruby <2.5` use `pagy 3+` (see the [pagy3 branch](https://github.com/ddnexus/pagy/tree/pagy3))
-- **New**: added the [calendar](http://ddnexus.github.io/pagy/extras/calendar) extra to paginate a collection by Time unit (year, quarter, month, week, day)
+- **New**: Added the [calendar](http://ddnexus.github.io/pagy/extras/calendar) extra for pagination filtering by calendar time unit (year, quarter, month, week, day)
-- **New**: added the [gearbox](http://ddnexus.github.io/pagy/extras/gearbox) extra to automatically change the number of items depending on the page number.
+- **New**: Added the [gearbox](http://ddnexus.github.io/pagy/extras/gearbox) extra to automatically change the number of items depending on the page number.
 - Removed support for 4.0 deprecations (see the [Changelog](https://github.com/ddnexus/pagy/blob/master/CHANGELOG.md))
 - Big code restyling with improved performance, readability and rubocop compliance.